raymondzmc/T3-Vis/README.md

   * `others` (optional): Discrete or continuous attributes of the data examples used for color encodings (e.g. label, prediction, loss, length), need to be defined in `projection_keys` in `get_data()`
 * __`model.pt`__ (optional): Model parameters for the current checkpoint (see [loading and saving documenation](https://pytorch.org/tutorials/beginner/saving_loading_models.html) for Pytorch)

-For example in the [SST-2](https://huggingface.co/datasets/sst) demo, the following file structure is required under the resource directory `sst_bert`.
+For example in the [SST-2](https://huggingface.co/datasets/sst) Demo, the following file structure is required under the resource directory `sst_bert`.
 ```bash
 └── sst_bert
     ├── epoch_1